These Short & Simple NEPA Hikes Offer Big Rewards

 Dingmans Creek Trail at Delaware Water Gap National Recreation Area

 You’ll see two waterfalls in one awesome hike on the Dingmans Creek Trail.
 The trail is less than a mile round-trip and takes you right to the foot of Silverthread Falls and Dingmans Falls.
 The boardwalk paths make the majority of it stroller and wheelchair accessible.

 Starrucca Viaduct at the D&H Rail-Trail

 You’ll find historic sites along all 38 miles of the D&H Rail-Trail, but the Starrucca Viaduct is one that you can’t miss.
 Located outside of Lanesboro, this stone bridge is 100 feet tall and features 17 soaring arches.
 It was built in 1848 and is the oldest railroad bridge still in operation in Pennsylvania.

 Jim Thorpe Section of the Lehigh Gorge Trail

-The entire Lehigh Gorge Trail is a long haul (although it’s pretty easy on bike).
-You can see some of the highlights within an easy walk from Jim Thorpe.
+The 26-mile Lehigh Gorge Trail is a long haul (although it’s pretty easy on a bike).
+However, you can see some of the highlights within an easy walk from Jim Thorpe.
 Cross over the bridges for views of the Lehigh River and whitewater rafters riding the rapids.
 Be sure to take a walk through Turn Hole Tunnel, a historic railroad tunnel near the Glen Onoko access point.